 Referral Process for Home Visiting Programs

-The Children’s Integrated Services (CIS) model of uses a "no wrong door" philosophy, meaning there are many ways that families and parents can be referred to the care and support they need in every region in Vermont.
+The Children’s Integrated Services (CIS) model of uses a "no wrong door" philosophy, meaning there are many ways that parents and caregivers can be referred to the care and support they need in every region in Vermont.
 The model is designed to improve child and family outcomes by addressing gaps in services, prevention, early intervention, health promotion and accountability.

 Vermont supports three evidence-based home visiting models:

 Nurse home visitors in the Strong Families Vermont Nurse Home Visiting Program work with pregnant people (does not have to be first child) and new parents through the transition to parenthood, with continuing support until the child celebrates their second birthday.
-This Program supports healthy decision making and effective parenting through the joys and challenges of being a parent.
-Parents/caregivers enroll in a free, voluntary program that is structured and customized to meet the family's goals.
+This Program supports healthy decision making and effective parenting through the joys and challenges of being a parent or caregiver.
+Parents and caregivers enroll in a free, voluntary program that is structured and customized to meet the family's goals.

 Referrals to the Strong Families Vermont Nurse Home Visiting Program should be submitted to the Children’s Integrated Services (CIS) Team in the appropriate region.

 Head Start and Early Head Start promote school readiness of young children from low-income families through local community-based organizations, and are federally funded and administered by the Office of Head Start, Administration for Children and Families, U.S. Department of Health and Human Services.
 The Head Start home-based option is one of Head Start’s comprehensive program options designed to meet the needs of preschool-aged children and their low-income families and increases the school readiness of the children served.